radhikapriyadarshini/radhikapriyadarshini/README.md

 ### Python Beginner | Power System Engineering Enthusiast | Future Developer

 I'm starting my journey as a **Python developer** with a passion for **Power System Engineering (PSE)**.
-My goal is to understand the **"black box"** behind industry tools (PSS®E, DIgSILENT) and build my own scripts for
+My goal is to understand the **"black box"** behind industry tools and build my own scripts for
 power flow, stability, and grid optimization.

 ---